hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 3. **Agility to prevent calcification**: discuss the role and priority of agility in medium to long-term strategy
 4. **Agility to unlock growth**: discuss the role of agility in short to medium-term strategy, primarily as a force-multiplier to company-wide growth
 5. **Unified mission**: end with an examination of an evolved, unified mission

+Throughout, consider a guiding question: ***when and how should infra prioritize between stability, efficiency, and agility?***

 ## :one: From maintenance to empowerment